dachcom-digital/pimcore-toolbox/docs/20_DynamicLinkElement.md

 The dynamic link extends the pimcore link element.
 It allows you to drag objects into the url field.
 Of course it's impossible to generate a valid url from objects, so you need to do some further work.

+> **WARNING!!** This Service has been deprecated.
+> Please use the default Pimcore Link Tag which also allows object paths by using a [linkGenerator service](https://pimcore.com/docs/5.x/Development_Documentation/Objects/Object_Classes/Class_Settings/Link_Generator.html).
+> If you want to migrate existing dynamic links read more about it [here](./70_ConfigurationFlags.md#use_dynamic_links-flag) .

 ### Usage

 ```twig